 Already a Washington based lobbyist group has circulated a memo outlining ways to discredit the protestors by prying into their backgrounds and claiming they have cynical motives.
 Not surprisingly, the Democratic Party is looking for ways to co-opt the movement.
 And then there’s the abiding hope that the whole thing will just run out of steam.

 But that’s unlikely.
 The movement has struck a chord.
 People are fed up, and they are no longer afraid to say it.

-At this hour the only thing that will rob the movement of its power is an improving economy.
-Give these people a job and you will be surprised how fast the movement will dissolve.
+At this hour the only thing that will rob the movement of its energy is an improving economy.
+Give these people a job and you may be surprised how fast the movement goes away.

 These people are not complicated.
-And yes they have cynical motives.
+And it’s true they have cynical motives.
 They want an income.
 They want an income adequate to pay their bills.
 They want to be able to get sick without going broke.

 They want to be free of a system that seeks to encumber them in debt.
 They want to be treated with dignity and respect and not be treated like tools to be exploited.
 In other words, they want what the founding fathers wanted.
 They want to be Americans.

 If that’s too much to ask from the people who hold the purse strings, it may be quite a while before the movement disappears.
 Occupy Wall Street may have been expelled from Zuccotti Park, but increasingly it has come to occupy a place in most Americans’ hearts.